NarubyRiverlione/steamboiler/memory-bank/activeContext.md

 ## Current Work Focus

 The current focus of the Steam Boiler Simulation project is on improving the physical accuracy of the simulation while maintaining performance and stability.
-Based on the improvements.md file, several enhancements are being considered to make the simulation more realistic.
+We have recently implemented several enhancements to make the simulation more realistic, including improved water property calculations, latent heat of vaporization, thermal expansion, and a main steam valve control.

 ## Recent Changes

-According to the improvements.md file, the following improvements have already been implemented:
+The following improvements have been implemented:

 1. **Water Properties**: Implemented temperature-dependent water density and specific heat using steam table data instead of constant values.